 Guatapé is located next to the massive man-made lake that was created for a hydroelectric dam built in the 1970s.
 So, it’s now a lakeside pueblo with many sidewalk restaurants and cafes plus water activities in the area.
 And there is also El Peñón de Guatapé – the gigantic rock with incredible views.
 The above photo by Wilc82 was taken from El Peñón.

 Guatapé is easy to get to.
-It’s only about two hours away from Medellín.
+It’s only about three hours away from Medellín.
 And it’s one of my favorite pueblos near Medellín.
 The pueblo is also extremely colorful with the homes painted many colors and many have additional decorations.

 Museo de Antioquia is reportedly the most popular museum in Medellín.
 In addition, it’s considered one of the city’s top tourist attractions.